MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Proposed Method

 From the perspective of backward optimization process, we find the following points.
-(1) Through adversarial learning, $E_{s}$ and $E_{t}$ have the basic representation ability on source and target images avoiding representation distortion on target images.
+(1) Through adversarial learning, $E_{s}$ and $E_{t}$ have the basic representation ability on source and target images avoiding representation distortion of target images.
 (2) Based on adversarial learning and DDSM/DUSM, the segmentation loss ($\mathcal{L}_{seg}^{ss}(E_{s}, H_{s})$ and $\mathcal{L}_{seg}^{st}(E_{t}, H_{t})$) can force \{$E_{s}, H_{s}$\} and \{$E_{t}, H_{t}$\} to have specific representation trend (e.g. \{$E_{t}, H_{t}$\} tends to represent source and target images into target style).
-Optimized like this, the whole architecture becomes more friendly to target image.
+Optimized like this, the architecture becomes more friendly to target images.